cherylkly/mature_trees_birds/README.md

 Aim: Evaluating the effectiveness of retaining mature trees for avian diversity in urban areas.

-This repository contains a data set of bird diversity indicators measured across 36 sites in 3 surveys.
-Site and landscape level features are included as predictors.
+This repository contains a data set of bird diversity indicators measured in 36 sites across three suburbs in Canberra, Australia.
+Three surveys were conducted per site.
+Site and landscape level features were included as predictors.
+Refer to the manuscript for detailed methods.

 ## Data Description:
 ### Survey Variables